easytopic-project/easytopic-dashboard/README.md

 ## Routes
 Arguments need to be send as JSON (`content-type: application/json`).

-- `/pipeline/ocr`: Handle OCR actions
+- GET `/pipeline/options`: returns all pipeline options
-    - GET: Obtain a list of previous OCR actions
+- POST `/pipeline/:type`: Register an new pipeline job. `type` is the pipeline ID, and you need to pass the `input` arguments.
-    - POST: Register an new OCR job.
-The `file` argument with the file url (or an object containing the `name` property) is mandatory.
+- GET: `/pipeline`Obtain a list of previous pipeline jobs
-- GET `/pipeline/ocr/id`: Gets the status of an OCR job.
+- GET `/pipeline/:id`: Gets the status of an pipeline job.
 The response is in the following format (changing the status):
 ```json
 {
     "type": "ocr",